-This article first appeared in Viewpoint column of the CHRISTIAN RESEARCH JOURNAL, volume 37, number 04 (2014).
+This article first appeared in Viewpoint column of the Christian Research Journal, volume 37, number 04 (2014).
 The full text of this article in PDF format can be obtained by clicking here.
-For further information or to subscribe to the CHRISTIAN RESEARCH JOURNAL go to: http://www.equip.org/christian-research-journal/
+For more information about the Christian Research Journal, click here.

 My childhood church taught me the Bible pretty well, but they taught me almost nothing about church discipline.
 After I grew up, however, I was somewhat stunned by the discovery that church discipline is a major theme of the Scriptures.
 In the Old Testament, we learn early that God excluded Adam and Eve from the garden after they had violated His command (Gen. 3:23–24).
 In the time of Abraham, God said that any male of the covenant family would be “cut off” if he were not circumcised (Gen. 17:14).
 In the law of Moses, God punished many sins by this kind of exile (see Exod.
 12:15; 19; 30:33; 38; 31:34, and many other texts).1 Later, God expelled the whole nation of Israel from the Promised Land because of their idolatry (Jer.
 10), their oppression of the poor (Isa.
 3:13–26, Amos 5:11–12), and their failure to care for the land (2 Chron.
 36:21).
 In the New Testament, Jesus establishes a rule of discipline in the church, beginning with individual confrontation, continuing with church involvement.
 If the offender is not repentant, the conclusion is to “let him be to you as a Gentile and a tax collector” (Matt.
 18:17).
 Paul later devotes a whole chapter to urge the Corinthian church to cast out a man who had been committing incest with his father’s wife (1 Cor.
 5:1–13).